 - 1 ½ cups water, plus more for boiling

 - Place citrus peels in a large pot and cover with cold water.
 Bring to a boil over high heat.
 Once it has reached a rapid boil, remove the pot from the heat and drain the fruit, discarding the water.
 Repeat this process a second time.
 The peels should be soft at this point.

 - Once peels are cool enough to handle, gently fillet the flesh and pith away from the zest (getting as much pith as possible).
 Note: This is sometimes easier if you cut the peels into smaller pieces.
 Compost the pith and set peel aside.
 Continue with remaining peels.

-- To a small pot, add peels, sugar, and 1 ½ cups (375 ml) water.
+- To a small saucepan, add peels, sugar, and 1 ½ cups (375 ml) water.
 Bring to a boil, then partially cover and reduce to a simmer.
 Simmer until peels look slightly translucent, approximately 45 minutes to an 1 hour.
 Remove from heat and set aside to cool.

 - Store peel and syrup in an airtight container in the fridge for up to a month.